UKPLab/semeval2017-scienceie/README.md

 * Komninos word embeddings: [komninos] (wiki_extvec.gz)
 * Levy word embeddings: [levy] (Bag of Words (k = 2) [words])

-Put the training and test data into `data/train` and `data/test` respectively:
+Put the training, dev and test data into `data/train`, `data/dev` and `data/test`, respectively.
+For running the experiment scripts below, also create `data/combined`, and copy the `train` and `dev` data into it.
 * Training and test data: [science-ie-data]

 Further, the keras version has a bug regarding unicode, which has to be fixed as e.g. described in [keras-fix].